Chapter 1 Linear Equations

 Figure 20.
 Graph of a line

-The cost of running some types business have two components—a fixed cost and a variable cost.
+The cost of running some types of business has two components—a fixed cost and a variable cost.
 The fixed cost is always the same regardless of how many units are produced.
 This is the cost of rent, insurance, equipment, advertising, and other items that must be paid regularly.
 The variable cost depends on the number of units produced.
 It is for the material and labor needed to produce each item.

 Example 9